ast-get-object2.0.14

 If it's SET mode, result will be of the same type as your input, but with all plain objects that had your key/value pairs replaced with contents of third, replacement array.
 Mind you, if you will supply too few elements in the replacements array, this library won't do anything to those findings.

-§ For example, reading or querying parsed trees (GET)
+Reading or querying parsed trees (GET)

 Let's GET all plain objects that contain key tag